canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 If I name my feature branch `feat/ABC-123-my-awesome-branch`.
 Then when I commit my code, Git  will rewrite my commit messages to look like `ABC-123 My awesome commit`.

-I wrote about this hook on my list of [Programs that saved you 1000 hours]({% post_url 2020-04-13-ProgramThatSave100Hours %}).
-Also, you can find Git aliases, Visual Studio extensions and other online tools to save you some valuable time.
+I wrote about this hook on my list of [Programs that saved me 1000 hours]({% post_url 2020-04-13-ProgramThatSave100Hours %}), where I listed the Git aliases, Visual Studio extensions and other online tools to save me some valuable time.

 ## 2. Don't miss Async suffix on asynchronous C# methods